bengardner/working_villages/pathfinder.md

 For a 2D block-based map, we reduce the problem to a series of cells/nodes that we can occupy or not.
 The "state" is the location of the MOB in the map.

 We can move north, south, east, or west.
-If we can't be in the cell in a direction, then that is not a valid transition.
+If we can't move to the cell in a direction, then that is not a valid transition.

 These valid movements are called "neighbors".
 There is a cost associated with moving to each neighbor.

+The costs involved are denoted as follows:

+  * gCost is the total cost to reach the current state from the START state
+  * hCost is the estimated cost to reach the TARGET state from the current state
+  * fCost is the total estimated cost of the path (gCost + hCost)

 The simplest algorithm is as follows: